ok-john/feuille/README.md

 $ sudo make install
 ```

+You can also build using the
+(Cosmopolitan libc)[http://justine.lol/cosmopolitan/], which will
+make an executable capable of running on Linux, OpenBSD, FreeBSD,
+Mac... out of the box.
+To do so, build with the `COSMO` flag.
+It will produce `feuille` and `feuille.com`, the former being the
+debug binary, and the former the portable one.

 If you wish to make a debug build, you can set `DEBUG` to whatever
 comes to your mind.